IndulgeinDotNet/UtilityMaestro/README.md

 -------

-The third beta of UtilityMaestro has been released!
-After a few months of development and behind-the-scenes refinements, we’re excited to unveil Beta Version 0.3.0.
-With 20+ new features added, we’re opening this program to the public for testing and feedback.
+UtilityMaestro’s third beta version has been released!
+After months of development and behind-the-scenes refinements, we’re thrilled to unveil Beta Version 0.3.0.
+With over 20 new features added, we’re inviting the public to test and provide feedback on this program.

-Now, I know this isn’t fully polished—it’s a bit rough around the edges, and the GUI and exploits need more work.
-Life’s busy, and I only have weekends to tinker with it, but we’re eager to share it and hear your thoughts!
+I understand that this version may not be fully polished yet.
+It has some rough edges, and the GUI and exploits require further work.
+Life is busy, and I can only dedicate weekends to tinkering with it, but we’re eager to share it with you and hear your thoughts!

 **New Nighly Build Screenshot **
 ![image](https://github.com/user-attachments/assets/7f887e21-1f9e-4725-8b4d-76cd85fbbf14)